For all the snorkel addicts seeking easy access reefs directly from the shore, get inspired for your next destination.

 Famed for its unique peachy blush hues, these rare and beautiful shores are certainly a sight to behold, but lets not forget what this region is really renowned for.

 However, the rewards are endless, the current attracts many larger fish like Giant Trevally and Barracuda, making Pink Beach one one of the most heart pumping, best snorkeling beaches in Indonesia, and indeed the world.

-Hanauma Bay, Hawaii
+3. Hanauma Bay, Hawaii

 This fantastic Nature Preserve was once a volcanic crater, making its surrounding cone shaped reef both calm and rich in marine species.

 Wading from the white sand shores, it will take little to no time at all before you are greeted by friendly parrotfish, damsel fish, porcupine fish, jacks, eels and plenty of crustaceans.

-Ningaloo Reef, Australia
+4. Ningaloo Reef, Australia

 Despite the reputation of the Great Barrier Reef being the best place to snorkel in Australia, Ningaloo on the West Coast is a great alternative, especially because this particular reef can be accessed straight from the shore.

 This World Heritage Site is home to the longest fringing reef on the planet and with empty sand dunes stretching for miles.

-Koh Tao, Thailand
+5. Koh Tao, Thailand

 Having long been a haven for ocean lovers and backpackers alike, this affordable destination is an ideal choice for snorkelers and scuba divers on a budget.

 Rustic beach bungalows tucked away in the rocky palm-fringed coast sit just yards from the warm waters where an abundance of coral reefs and tropical fish and shark species can be accessed straight from the sand.

-To find the best spots on the island, check out the Snorkeling Koh Tao Guide, by Remote + Afloat
+To find the best spots on the island, check out the Snorkeling Koh Tao Guide – by Remote & Afloat

 Honduras is easily considered as one of the best places to snorkel in the Caribbean, specifically around the Islas de la Bahia or ‘Bay Islands’ which consist of Roatan, Utila and Guanaja.

 These stunning atolls are surrounded by ample white sands, but most importantly their abundant reefs are packed with exciting fish and coral species.

-Ghar Lapsi, Malta
+7. Ghar Lapsi, Malta

 The hidden gem of Ghar Lapsi beach in Malta, is classed as one of the best places to snorkel in Europe.

 As the bay is well protected from the open ocean, the seas here are flat and calm making them a perfect choice for families and beginner snorkelers.

-Moorea, French Polynesia
+8. Moorea, French Polynesia

 One of the best snorkeling resorts in the world has to be the Hilton in Moorea, which offers some of the most spectacular shore snorkeling on the island.

 The Hilton is one of French Polynesia’s best snorkeling honeymoon resorts and for non-residents it is possible to purchase a day pass that gives you access to the beach, lagoon and an inclusive lunch.

 Thankfully for snorkelers, its sheer coral walls can be enjoyed at leisure by simply following the striking rugged coastline

 Colourful coral colonies and thousands of tiny anthias fish coat this vertical drop off, making the Blue Hole one of the worlds most impressive places to snorkel.